dadoonet/fscrawler/docs/source/installation.rst

 - FSCrawler does not follow symbolic links anymore.
 You need to set explicitly ``fs.follow_symlink`` to ``true`` if you wish revert to the previous behavior.
 - The mapping for elasticsearch 6.x can not contain anymore the type name.
+- We removed the Elasticsearch V5 compatibility as it's not maintained anymore by elastic.